PIAT: Design

 Tactical training emphasized that it was best used with surprise and concealment on the side of the PIAT team, and where possible enemy armoured vehicles should be engaged from the flank or rear.
 Due to the short engagement distances and the power of the bomb, the crew could be in the bomb blast zone so hard cover was desirable; on open training grounds this might be a slit trench.
 The PIAT was often also used in combat to knock out enemy positions located in houses and bunkers.
-It was possible to use the PIAT as a crude mortar by placing the shoulder pad of the weapon on the ground and supporting it.
+It was officially given an additional role as an ad-hoc crude mortar, by placing the shoulder pad of the weapon on the ground and supporting it: one rifleman considered it a more effective infantry mortar than the official two-inch mortar.

 Despite the difficulties in cocking and firing the weapon, it did have several advantages.
 The Spigot mortar design allowed a large calibre powerful shaped charge bomb giving greatly increased penetration power over the previous anti-tank rifles, allowing it to remain effective for the rest of the war; its construction was relatively simple and robust without a conventional barrel; there was no back-blast (unlike the contemporary American bazooka) that might endanger friendly troops and give the user's position away, this also meant that the PIAT could be used in confined spaces as in urban warfare; compared to the previous anti-tank rifles the muzzle blast was minimal, also a potential concealment issue.
 However, the weapon did have drawbacks.
 It was very heavy and bulky, which meant that it was often unpopular with infantry required to carry it.
 There were also problems with early ammunition reliability and accuracy.
 Although the PIAT was theoretically able to penetrate approximately 100 mm of armour, field experience during the Allied invasion of Sicily, which was substantiated by trials conducted during 1944, demonstrated that this capability was often nullified by problems of accuracy and round reliability.
 During these trials, a skilled user was unable to hit a target more than 60% of the time at 100 yd, and faulty fuses meant that only 75% of the bombs fired detonated on-target.